 Alternatively, some pulmonary function labs can perform an altitude simulation test to determine your oxygen saturation at altitude.
 This test involves breathing a mixture of 16 percent oxygen, which is equivalent to the amount of oxygen in the air at 8,000 feet, and then taking a pulse oximeter reading.

-Let your provider know if you feel you may be hypoxemic at higher elevations, so your provider can order the appropriate test.
+Let your provider know if you feel you may be hypoxemic at higher elevations, so your provider can order the appropriate testing.

 Commercial airlines must provide a cabin pressure altitude of no more than 8,000 feet of altitude.
 Your pulmonologist can determine if air travel is safe for you.
 Your pulmonologist may order an altitude simulation test to help determine your ability to fly safely at this cabin pressure.